 Bali Swing Ubud Review

 The overall experience at the Bali Swing was great.
 I’m usually afraid of heights, but with the safety straps and hooks, I felt safe.
 The guys taking photos were also quick and provided great shots.
 Up until closing time, we were able to get all of our photos sent via Airdrop or USB.
-If you are taking a picture with a friend or doing a couples picture with your cell phone, they are nice enough to take a quick picture for you.
+If you are taking a picture with a friend or doing a couple of pictures with your cell phone, they are nice enough to take a quick picture for you.
 The service provided with food included was well worth the price paid.
 Here are some of my favorite photos from our day trip to the Bali Swing.